Helping Kids Cope When Mom Has Cancer - Baby Chick

 Tell your child how their life will be affected.

 Children thrive on routine.
 That’s why many parents give them set bedtimes and dinnertimes.
 Routine is why schools start at the same time every day.
 But your family’s routine will change.
 It may become harder for you to perform duties around the house.
 Treatments and hospitalizations may mean you might not be able to pick up your child from school.
 You might not be able to make it to all their ball games.
 Your child will be disappointed, just as you will be, but being honest with your child is what’s most important.
-Explain to your child how their life may be affected, so they’re not surprised by change.
+Explain to your child how their life may be affected so they’re not surprised by change.

-Inform your child of the side-effects of your treatment as well.
+Inform your child of the side effects of your treatment as well.
 Tell them you might need more rest than before or that your hair might begin to fall out.
 You don’t want to overwhelm your child with information about your cancer and the treatment, but the more they know, the less confusing and mysterious your condition will become to them.

 Your child might blame themselves.

 It’s not uncommon for children of all ages to blame themselves for their parent’s cancer.
 They might believe your cancer is a form of punishment for being ungrateful or for being a bad kid.
 As parents, we know this could not be farther from the truth, but your child – no matter their age – may need reassurance.
-Explain to them how cancer is no one’s fault and sometimes things happen outside of their control and everyone else’s control, too.
+Explain to them how cancer is no one’s fault and that sometimes things happen outside of their control and everyone else’s control, too.

 Show them how they can help.